 Fairly or not, Jimmy was known as prickly and argumentative, characteristics perhaps not entirely unheard of elsewhere in the McKay clan!

 As was apparently the way amongst John McKay's children, Norman was known by a nickname.
 Rory became apprenticed to businessman Harry Brown who ran a joiner and millright business in Newmill near Keith.
 After his appenticeship, he went to work as a maintenance engineer at flourmills in Leith (Edinburgh), Bristol in the West of England, and later London before settling in Halesowen, Birmingham, again in the West of England (somehow known in England as 'The Midlands') where he became manager of a small engineering company.
 Here also, he and wife Mina established a small corner shop and grocery business, helped by Mina's mother, Mrs. Flanagan.
-Daughter Phyllis and her husband Johnny eventually took over the grocery business on the deaths of Rory and Mina.
+Daughter Phyllis and her husband Johnny Batsford eventually took over the grocery business on the deaths of Rory and Mina.
 Interestingly, Rory and Mina married on 14th July 1931 in St. Thomas' RC Chapel in Keith.
 It had always been assumed by the website author that Mina's surname (Flanagan) indicated she was from Ireland, however her mother came from Aberdeen or Aberdeenshire and was named Elsie Robertson before marrying Joseph Flanagan in Scotland (possibly in Glenlivet).
 Elsie subsequently remarried to Smith but seemed to have retained her Flanagan surname and in her latter years lived with Rory and Mina in the Dudley area of Birmigham.

 Kirsty moved South to the central belt in Scotland (the Glasgow-Edinburgh 'corridor') as a nursing auxiliary, before returning home to Montgrew to help with the demands of a growing family.
 Husband-to-be Sandy Rennie was employed as first horseman at Montgrew, and after marriage and service in other farms in the North-East, they settled in the village of Alves, Morayshire.
 They brought up young Sam and daughter Iris there, as well as eventually fostering two teenage boys.
 Iris married Ian McIntosh (a telecomms engineer) and they lived within a mile of the village of Alves raising 4 children.
 Information on Sam and wife Bertha is not yet available although it is known they had 3 children.